Powerlearnproject/se-day1-assignment-titus2023/README.md

 Deployment – Releasing the software for user access.
 Maintenance – Ongoing support and updates.

+4.
+The Waterfall methodology follows a linear and sequential structure, where each phase must be completed before moving to the next.
+It is characterized by comprehensive upfront documentation and minimal flexibility in accommodating changes.
+Feedback in this model is typically gathered late in the process, making it more suitable for projects with well-defined requirements, such as government initiatives or large-scale infrastructure projects.
+On the other hand, the Agile methodology is iterative and highly flexible, allowing for continuous improvements and adaptability.
+Agile promotes minimal initial documentation with ongoing updates, and feedback is incorporated throughout the development process.
+This makes it well-suited for projects that require frequent changes and stakeholder collaboration, such as startup applications and software with evolving requirements.

 5.
 Software Developer: Writes and maintains code, implements algorithms, and collaborates on system architecture.
 Quality Assurance (QA) Engineer: Tests software for defects, ensures compliance with standards, and automates testing.